sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/troubleshoot-sg-extension.md

 #### How to update the Sourcegraph VS Code Extension to the latest version
 ![image](https://user-images.githubusercontent.com/68532117/153280003-df575725-22c2-4a5a-b94b-2137790da039.png)
-Search for `Sourcegraph` in your VS Code Extensions Marketplace.
-From there you can check if an update is available for the extension.
+1. Search for `Sourcegraph` in your VS Code Extensions Marketplace.
+2. From there you can check if an update is available for the extension.
+3. The version number next to the extension name indicates the version that you are currently running.

 #### Sign-up Banner remains visible when a valid access token has been provided in V2